sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 - There must be at least one Primary Subscription Admin and one Secondary Subscription Admin for each System Account.

 - By default, the requestor is assigned the Primary Subscription Admin role.
-The **Email address** automatically displaysmthe organisation email address of the requestor and cannot be edited.
+The **Email address** automatically displays the organisation email address of the requestor and cannot be edited.

 ![Display subscription admin](/images/subscr_admin.png)